Who's Singin' Over There?

 Who's Singin' Over There?
 (Ko to tamo peva) is a 1980 Yugoslav film written by Dušan Kovačević and directed by Slobodan Šijan.
 It is a dark comedy and features an ensemble cast.
-The film tells a story about a group of passengers traveling by bus to Belgrade in 1941, during the last days of the Kingdom of Yugoslavia, just before the Axis occupation of Yugoslavia.
+The film tells a story about a group of passengers traveling by bus to Belgrade in 1941, during the last days of the Kingdom of Yugoslavia, just before its invasion by the Axis.

 The film was screened in the Un Certain Regard section at the 1981 Cannes Film Festival.
 In 1996, the Yugoslav Board of the Academy of Film Art and Science (AFUN) voted this movie the best Serbian movie made in the 1947–1995 period.

 Plot

 On Saturday, 5 April 1941, one day before the Axis invasion of the Kingdom of Yugoslavia, a colourful group of random passengers on a country road deep in the heart of Serbia board a dilapidated bus, headed for the capital Belgrade.
-The group includes two Romani musicians, a World War I veteran, a Germanophile, a budding singer, a sickly looking man, and a hunter with a shotgun.
+The group includes two Romani musicians, a World War I veteran, a Germanophilic geologist, a budding singer, a sickly looking man, and a hunter with a shotgun.
 The bus is owned by Krstić Sr., and driven by his impressionable and dim-witted son Miško.

 Along the way, they are joined by a priest and a pair of young newlyweds who are on their way to the seaside for their honeymoon, and are faced with numerous difficulties: an army roadblock forcing a detour, a farmer ploughing the road which, he claims, stretches over his land, a flat tire, a funeral, two feuding families, a shaky bridge, Krstić Jr.'s recruitment into the army, and a lost wallet.
 All these slow the bus down and expose rifts among the travelers.

 During the early morning of Sunday, 6 April, amid rumours of war, they finally reach Belgrade only to be caught in the middle of the Luftwaffe raid (Operation Punishment).
-The only apparent surviving passengers are the two Romani musicians who sing the film's theme song before the end.
+The only apparent surviving passengers are the two Romani musicians who sing the film's theme song "Za Beograd" before the end.